Cook Protocol (COOK) Hits Market Capitalization of $3.36 Million

-Cook Protocol (COOK) traded 6.8% lower against the dollar during the 24-hour period ending at 9:00 AM E.T. on March 16th.
+Cook Protocol (COOK) traded 6.8% lower against the dollar during the 24-hour period ending at 17:00 PM E.T. on March 22nd.
 One Cook Protocol coin can now be bought for approximately $0.0038 or 0.00000010 BTC on exchanges.
+In the last week, Cook Protocol has traded down 14.4% against the dollar.
 Cook Protocol has a market cap of $3.36 million and $285,888.00 worth of Cook Protocol was traded on exchanges in the last 24 hours.
-In the last week, Cook Protocol has traded down 14.4% against the dollar.

 Here is how similar cryptocurrencies have performed in the last 24 hours: